Connecting You to Your Supply Chain

 Examples of our Work

 Lea founded &Wider in 2014 to help bridge the significant data gap on working conditions in global supply chains.
 Lea has worked for more than 20 years as a social research methodologist, specialised in gathering sensitive data.
 She designed systems to gather data on genocide, forced migration, violence against and affecting children, modern slavery and working conditions.
-She has extensive experience working with partners in Africa, Europe, the MENA Region and Asia and is passionate about systems that offer scalable actionable insights focused on continuous improvement.
-She has always been a closet techie and is enthusiastic about going digital given the extraordinary pace of mobile penetration across geographies, classes and literacy divides.
-She named the company &Wider to signal our determination to collaborate with other stakeholders, our openness to working with any party interested in improvement, and our shared need for a wider vantage point when it comes to workers worldwide.
+She is passionate about systems that offer scalable actionable insights which focus on continuous improvement.
+She named the company &Wider to signal our openness to collaborate and our global need for a wider vantage point when it comes to workers worldwide.

 Tanya heads Operations at &Wider, based in Geneva.
 Tanya has over 25 years experience in the international social development, monitoring and evaluation, and corporate social responsibility fields.
 She founded and runs an education charity, the Zoe Sarojini Education Trust, and holds a Ph.D. in social anthropology.
 Tanya is passionate about investing her time and energy in ensuring that &Wider makes a powerful contribution to making direct worker reporting on working conditions a reality worldwide.

 Emily manages implementation and impact at &Wider.
-She has eight years of practice in community engagement across sectors such as oral history, community wellness and technology-based social enterprise development.
+She has eight years of experience in community engagement across sectors such as community wellness and social enterprise development with a focus on technology.
 Emily works closely with suppliers to make direct worker reporting an enjoyable experience for all participating, one that will improve communication and working conditions across global supply chains.

 Sesihle manages user experience activities at &Wider.
 She has a background in Psychology and experience with community engagement from one of South Africa’s pioneering rural enterprise-development programs.
 Sesihle ensures that workers have a pleasant and undemanding call experience.
 She pursues the vision of ethical trade practices becoming the new norm for big brands around the world.